Tdelasson/P1-Projekt/README.md

 # P1 Projekt
- Dette er vores P1 projekt.
+ This is our P1 Project

- Gruppemedlemmer:
+ Group members:
  - Tobias
  - Jacob
  - Zafir